-I stayed in Ping An (平安) village, a lovely Zhuang village clinging to the hillside with its buildings stacked on top of each other, the narrow alleyways and staircases ferreting between them.
-From there I hiked along the Dragon’s Backbone rice terraces to the nearby Yao village of Da Zhai (大寨); this only takes a few hours, but it takes you through some wonderful scenery and you’ll see the local Zhuang and Yao people going about their daily business in the fields.
+I stayed in Ping An (平安) village, a lovely Zhuang village clinging to the hillside with its buildings stacked on top of each other, the narrow alleyways and staircases ferreting between them (I stayed at Dragon’s Den Hostel, which offers decent basic accommodation in a lovely wooden building at great value for the price, with cracking views from its cozy restaurant).
+From Ping An I hiked along the Dragon’s Backbone rice terraces to the nearby Yao village of Da Zhai (大寨); this only takes a few hours, but it takes you through some wonderful scenery and you’ll see the local Zhuang and Yao people going about their daily business in the fields.
 I did this hike in November, at which time the climate was very pleasant, not too hot and not too cold.
 I think if you’re there in midwinter it could be a different proposition, and in summer it’ll be very hot so in either case you’ll need the right clothing.
 I carried my snacks and water with me, though several of the villagers I passed called out to offer me lunch – presumably for a price, though I didn’t enquire as to how much.

 There are other hiking trails in the area which you could also explore, and I understand that there’s now also a cable car in Dazhai.
 Not sure how I feel about that really; on the one hand it makes access to Longsheng easier for those who aren’t fit to hike it, but on the other hand it’s an ugly scar on a beautiful landscape.
 I also wonder how much of the profit from the cable car finds its way to the locals – chances are, not a lot.
 When entering the Longsheng area, you must pass through a ticket office on the road and pay an entrance fee of 80 yuan (at time of writing in 2016), and the local villages – the villages that you have gone there to visit – apparently see little of this money, which instead goes into the pockets of Han Chinese agents and officials.
 A pretty stinking state of affairs if you ask me, and so it’s probably a nice idea to pay a local to guide you on your hike, or to accept the offer of an old lady to carry your bag from the bus stop to the village for a small fee (even though it’s only a short walk), and not to haggle too low a price for your accommodation (it was low season when I was there and I think I could have driven the price down much lower than I did).
 You will also be approached by Yao women with incredibly long hair (they never cut it)… they will unravel it from their headpieces and show it off to you, and then try to charge you money to photograph them.
 I’m normally quite irritable with this sort of thing, but in this case the villagers aren’t getting the full direct benefit they should be from the steep entrance fees being charged to the tourists coming to see their home, and so are driven to find other ways to profit from the large tourist industry that mainly exists in the area because of them.